 Located in downtown Accra, Ghana is the Kwame Nkrumah Memorial Park and Mausoleum.
-The Mausoleum is the final resting place of Ghana’s first President and Africanist.
-The museum hosts rare artefacts relating to Ghana’s independence and tours at the park give visitors in-depth history of the Sub-saharan struggle for independence.
+It has a Mausoleum which is the final resting place of Ghana’s first President and Africanist.
+The park has a museum that hosts rare artefacts relating to Ghana’s independence and tours at the park give visitors in-depth history of the Sub-saharan struggle for independence.

 The mausoleum designed by Don Arthur houses the mortal remains of Dr. Kwame Nkrumah and his wife Fathia Nkrumah.
 It is meant to represent an upside-down sword which in the Akan culture is a symbol of peace.
 The mausoleum is clad from top to bottom with Italian marble, with a black star at its apex to symbolize unity.
 The interior of the Mausoleum boasts marble flooring and a mini mastaba looking marble grave marker surrounded by river-washed rocks.

-A skylight at the top in the Mausoleum illuminates the grave, and at the right time, seems to reflect off the marble further emphasizing that beauty many have come to fall in love with.
+A skylight at the top in the Mausoleum illuminates the grave, and at the night time, seems to reflect off the marble further emphasizing that beauty many have come to fall in love with.
+As part of the redevelopment, new lighting was added that gives a beautiful view at night.

 The Mausoleum is surrounded by water which is a symbol of life.
 Its presence conveys a sense of immortality for the name Nkrumah.
 It shows that even in death he lives on in the hearts and minds of generations here and generations yet to come.